ParizahShaikhh/ParizahShaikhh/README.md

 - 👋 Hi, I’m @ParizahShaikhh
-- 👀 I’m interested in learning computer languages
+- 👀 I’m interested in learning computer programming languages
-- 🌱 I’m currently learning c++
+- 🌱 I’m a Generative AI Engineer.
-- 📫 I love coding
+- 📫 I love coding.

 <!---
 ParizahShaikhh/ParizahShaikhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.